-If you’ve ever been to a Run Chattanooga event, you know we spare no expense at our aid stations.
+If you’ve ever been to an Awesomesauce event, you know we spare no expense at our aid stations.
 Since this race includes ultramarathon distance, we’re so excited to expand our aid station offerings even further!

 Aid Station #1 is at race headquarters in the lodge at the Harrison Bay State Park Group Camp.
-Aid Station #2 is at the entrance and exit to the Harrison Bay loop trail near the boat launch.
+Aid Station #2 is at the entrance and exit to the Harrison Bay loop trail near the boat launch, approximately 1.5 miles from Aid Station #1.
+You will pass Aid Station #2 going into and coming out of the loop trail.

 Because there is up to 4.5 miles between aid stations, we recommend that you bring a water bottle, fuel belt, backpack hydration, or other system for getting fluids into your body.

-Both Aid Stations will have throughout the day and night: water, Gatorade (multiple flavors), ginger ale, Coke, Mountain Dew, other sodas, fruit juices.
+Both Aid Stations will have throughout the day and night: water, Gatorade (multiple flavors), ginger ale, Coke, Mountain Dew, other sodas.

 Aid Station #1 will also have coffee, hot chocolate, chocolate milk, and chocolate almond milk.

 Let’s be honest: we think ultramarathons are really just eating contests with some running thrown in.
 We also know that the food is what is going to keep you going during this race, so we will be prepared!

 Both Aid Stations will have the following food available: bagels, potatoes, bananas, hard boiled eggs, candy bars, chocolate candy, gummy candy, hard candy, oranges, apples, grapes, fig newtons, various cookies, peanut butter and jelly sandwiches, cold cut sandwiches, peanut butter crackers, trail mix, potato chips (in a variety of flavors), pretzels, raisins, dried fruit, tortilla wraps (hummus and kalamata olive wraps, bean and cheese burrito wraps, peanut butter and jelly wraps), muffins, cupcakes, Pop Tarts, rice krispies treats, brownies, pudding cups, and of course energy gels.

-After noon, you can expect to see the addition of quesadillas, soups (chicken noodle, vegetable, lentil, vegetable broth), pizza rolls, hamburgers, grilled cheese sandwiches.
+After noon, you can expect to see the addition of quesadillas, soups (chicken noodle, vegetable, lentil, vegetable broth), pizza rolls, hamburgers, grilled cheese sandwiches, pulled pork sandwiches, baked ziti.

 Ingredients for s’mores will be available near the campfire.